Rosemary Popa: Club and college rowing

 Rosemary Popa was educated at Caulfield Grammar School where she took up rowing.
 Her senior club rowing in Melbourne was from the Banks Rowing Club.
 Her father Ion had a long association with Banks Rowing club.

 Popa first made state selection for Victoria in the 2009 youth eight contesting the Bicentennial Cup at the Interstate Regatta within the Australian Rowing Championships.
 She rowed again in the Victorian youth eight in 2010.

 Popa won a scholarship to the University of California, Berkeley and rowed for the California Golden Bears at the NCAA Championships in 2011, 2012, 2013 and 2014 graduating with a degree in Sociology in 2014.
 She won the pair at the 2012 US U23 World Championships trials.
 She finished fourth in the varsity eight at the 2011 NCAA Championships and finished fifth in the varsity eight at the 2012 NCAA Championships.
 In 2011 she won gold in the UC varsity eight at the 2011 Pac-10 championships.

 Following her return to Australia, Popa was selected in the 2018 Victorian state women's senior eight to contest the Queen's Cup at the Interstate Regatta within the Australian Rowing Championships.
 She crewed that Victorian eight in its 2018 Queen's Cup victory.
-That year she also crewed a composite Australian selection eight who won the open women's coxed eight title at the Australian Rowing Championships and in a composite Australian selection four she won the 2018 open women's coxless four national title.
+That year she also crewed a composite Australian selection eight who won the women's eight title at the Australian Rowing Championships and in a composite Australian selection four she won the 2018 women's coxless four national title.

 In 2019 Popa was in the Victorian senior women's eight who were finally beaten in the Queen's Cup by New South Wales after a fourteen year Victorian hold.
 In 2021 she stroked the Victorian women's eight to a Queen's Cup victory.